The Goddess Annapurna Mata

-In Hinduism, a god (Deva) is equalized by a goddess (Devi), who is acknowledged as his Shakti or his feminine divine strength.
-These goddesses are viewed as brave, strong, powerful, protective, and sometimes even destructive, exhibiting a formidable level of fierceness that can shake the universe.
+In Hinduism, a god (Deva) is equalized by a goddess (Devi), who is acknowledged as his Shakti, his feminine, divine strength.
+Indian goddesses are not considered to be less significant or in any way diminutive, as compared to their male counterparts.
+Hindu goddesses are viewed as brave, strong, powerful, protective, and sometimes even destructive, exhibiting a formidable level of fierceness that can shake the universe.
 Female deities are known to assume several forms ranging from docile and domesticated to fiery and wrathful.

-There are several temples devoted to her, one of the most famous being the Annapurna Devi Mandir in Varanasi with millions of devotees who come to this holy site to seek the blessings of the divine goddess.
-Since the Akshaya Tritya festival is believed to be the day Goddess Annapurna was born, the day is considered very auspicious and favorable for purchasing gold jewelry or beginning new ventures.
+There are several temples devoted to her, one of the most famous being the Annapurna Devi Mandir in Varanasi, with millions of devotees who come to this holy site to seek the blessings of the divine goddess.
+Since the Akshaya Tritya festival is believed to be the day Goddess Annapurna was born, the day is considered very auspicious and favourable for purchasing gold jewellery or beginning new ventures.

 In the Annapurna Upanishad, which is believed to be a small-scale Upanishad among the 108 Upanishads, Goddess Annapurna is the main deity and has been depicted as a foundation of immense knowledge and wisdom.
 In this text, worshipping Annapurna Devi is the way through which Sage Ribhu was blessed with education.

 Penned during the 3rd and 4th centuries CE, the Devi Bhagavata describes Goddess Annapurna as the Devi of Kanchipuram and Visalakshi as the deity of Varanasi.
 Written during the 7th century, the Skanda Purana mentions that Sage Vyasa was directed to Varanasi by a curse where Annapurna showed up as a housewife who gave him food.
-The Linga Purana states that Lord Shiva was begging for food as he was unable to get food in the universe owing to a miracle by his spouse Parvati.
+The Linga Purana states that Lord Shiva was begging for food for his kids as he was unable to get food in the universe owing to a miracle by his spouse Parvati.
 Then, Parvati materialized as Annapurna and presented food to Shiva at his doorstep.
-Composed by Adishankaracharya, the Annapurna Slokas are chanted by Hindus throughout the globe as an appreciation to Mata Annapurna for offering food.
+Composed by AdishanAdi Shankaracharyannapurna Slokas are chanted by Hindus throughout the globe as an appreciation to Mata Annapurna for offering food.

 The iconography of Annapurna Devi is depicted as a gorgeous young woman with a fair complexion, bright round face like the full moon, three eyes, high breasts, and four hands.
 She is adorned with ornaments and holds a bedecked pot with tasty porridge in her lower left hand and is portrayed holding a golden ladle, decorated with shimmering jewels in the right.
 Symbolically, it is implied that her worshippers will never run out of food.
 Her other hands showcase the Abhaya - the protecting and Varada - the boon-giving poses.
 In a few places, she is depicted as sitting majestically on a regal golden throne with a crescent moon adorning her head with Lord Shiva standing adjacent to her with a begging vessel, pleading her for alms.
 You will often find several images of Goddess Annapurna decorating the walls of dining areas, restaurants, and traditional kitchens in India.